Christian Lee (fighter): Mixed martial arts career

 Lee trains out of United MMA in Waipahu, Hawaii and Evolve MMA in Singapore, alongside his teammate and sister, Angela and her husband (and also his brother-in-law), Bruno Pucci, who also competes in ONE Championship's bantamweight division.

 Lee made his amateur debut in 2015 at Star Elite Cage Fighting, where he defeated Avery Sanchis via first-round submission.

 ONE Championship

-ONE Championship

-At the age of 17, Lee signed with ONE Championship and made his promotional debut at ONE Championship: Spirit of Champions on December 11, 2015, earning his first career win with a 29-second TKO of David Meak.
+At the age of 17, Lee signed with ONE Championship and made his promotional debut at ONE: Spirit of Champions on December 11, 2015, earning his first career win with a 29-second TKO of David Meak.

-Lee followed that up by submitting Mahmoud Deab Mohamed in the first round with a kimura at ONE Championship: Clash Of Heroes on January 29, 2016.
+Lee followed that up by submitting Mahmoud Deab Mohamed in the first round with a kimura at ONE: Clash Of Heroes on January 29, 2016.